Campanology: Bell tuning

 where h is thickness, D is diameter, and C is a constant determined by the material and the profile.

 The major third bell

 On the theory that pieces in major keys may better be accommodated, after many unsatisfactory attempts, in the 1980s, using computer modeling for assistance in design by scientists at the Technical University in Eindhoven, bells with a major-third profile were created by the Royal Eijsbouts bell foundry in the Netherlands, being described as resembling old Coke bottles in that they have a bulge around the middle; and in 1999 a design without the bulge was announced.

 Bell organizations

 The following organizations promote the study, music, collection and/or preservation and restoration of bells.
-Nation(s) covered are given in parenthesis.
+Nation(s) covered are given in parentheses.